-As a person who is gender diverse, you have a lot of work to do while embarking on such a dramatic journey.
+As a person who is trans or nonbinary, you have a lot of work to do while embarking on such a dramatic journey.
 Your relationships with family might be strained, sometimes to breaking point, over the use of birth names and pronouns.
 The circle of friends that used to embrace you might now be pulling away, uncomfortable with the noticeable differences in you.
 Your communication with God might come to a screeching halt due to uncertainty about the spiritual implications of transition.
 And while there is sure to be much excitement about the changes taking place in your body, you might distance yourself from your own past out of shame for what used to be a duplicitous reality.

-As the partner of a person who is gender diverse who has just revealed their true gender identity, you might call into question the integrity of your entire relationship before now.
+As the partner of a person who is trans or nonbinary who has just revealed their true gender identity, you might call into question the integrity of your entire relationship before now.
 You may feel confused about your identity and sexual orientation.
 You may doubt whether you can continue a relationship with a partner of a different gender than you had initially been attracted to.
 Physical intimacy may change as new boundaries and limitations are established.
 The transition has now required you to become an educator and advocate to your own family and friends.
 Children in the relationship will now need to learn how to refer to your partner now.

-As the friend of a person who is gender diverse, you might feel betrayed.
+As the friend of a person who is trans or nonbinary, you might feel betrayed.
 You may think your lesbian friend thinks the lesbian community “just isn’t good enough anymore.”
 You may think your gay friend is just taking the drag act way too far.
 Perhaps you think your friend’s behavior is erratic or there is mental instability.
 How do you approach the new boundary lines your friend has seemingly just drawn, when you need some time to get used to the idea?
 What ramifications does this now have on your girls’ night or guys’ night out now that your friend doesn’t fit into the same gender party anymore?